Characters of Final Fantasy X and X-2: Wakka

-Wakka lost his younger brother Chappu to Sin a year before the events of Final Fantasy X, and he never fully recovered from it.
+Wakka's younger brother Chappu was killed by Sin a year before the events of Final Fantasy X, and he never fully recovered from it.
 He forms a close brotherly relationship with Tidus, partially fueled by his resemblance to Chappu, though Lulu constantly has to remind him that Tidus is not Chappu.
 As a devout follower of Yevon's teachings, Wakka believes that anyone who does not believe in Yevon, like the Al Bhed, are evil heathens, and is staunchly against the use of machina.
-However, he begins to question both his faith by the time Yevon's true colors are exposed to the world.
+However, he begins to question his faith by the time Yevon's true colors are exposed to the world.
 Near the game's ending, Wakka denounces his prior beliefs entirely.

 Six months after the events of Final Fantasy X, he marries Lulu.
 In Final Fantasy X-2, he becomes a father to their baby son, Vidina, a name thought up by Wakka.
-A younger version of Wakka makes a cameo appearance in Kingdom Hearts on Destiny Islands as a friend of a younger Tidus and Final Fantasy VIII's Selphie and a sparring partner who can be engaged in battle, fighting with a beach ball.
-He makes a smaller cameo in Kingdom Hearts: Chain of Memories as well as Kingdom Hearts coded.
+A younger version of Wakka appears in Kingdom Hearts on Destiny Islands as a friend of a younger Tidus and Final Fantasy VIII's Selphie, and as a sparring partner who can be engaged in battle, fighting with a beach ball.
+He also appears in Kingdom Hearts: Chain of Memories and Kingdom Hearts coded.